alexburn17/spacetime_python/docs/documentation.md

-## spacetimeraster Functions:
+## spacetimepy Functions:
-**Description:** spacetimeraster functions conduct scaling, plotting, writing and other tasks on spacetimeraster objects.
+**Description:** spacetimepy functions conduct scaling, plotting, writing and other tasks on spacetimepy objects.

 ### `read_data(data=None)`
-* **Functionality:** Reads in one or multiple raster data files and prepares them for data extraction and/or use with other spacetimeraster functions.
+* **Functionality:** Reads in one or multiple raster data files and prepares them for data extraction and/or use with other spacetimepy functions.
 * **Input:** data = list object containing file names of rasters
 * **Output:** file object
 * **Additional Arguments:** None